“The first six months of World War Two are often remembered as a relatively tranquil phase of the conflict… It was hardly uneventful.”

 Within 24 hours of Britain’s declaration of war, Allied bombers were launching air strikes against Germany.

 On Sept.
 4, RAF Wellington bombers attacked warships at the port of Wilhelmshaven.
-Five of the aircraft were shot down; the targets were only lightly damaged.
+Five of the aircraft were shot down and the targets on the ground were only lightly damaged.
 More raids would follow in the coming weeks.
 A Dec.
 18 attack on the same port saw 12 of 24 British bombers destroyed by enemy air defences.

-The first German air raid on the United Kingdom came on Oct.
-16 when a flight of nine He-111s struck vessels moored on the Firth of Forth near Edinburgh.
-One destroyer and two cruisers were damaged in the incident and 70 casualties were reported.
-Although the attack caught the British completely by surprise, RAF Spitfires intercepted the bombers and managed to bring down two of them.
-They were the first Axis planes destroyed over Britain.
+The first German air raid on the United Kingdom occurred just six weeks into the fighting, when on Oct.
+16 a 1939 a flight of nine He-111s struck vessels moored on the Firth of Forth near Edinburgh, Scotland.
+One destroyer and two cruisers were damaged in the incident; 70 casualties were reported.
+Although the attack caught the British by surprise, RAF Spitfires intercepted the bombers and managed to bring down two of them.
+They were the first of many Axis planes destroyed over Britain.

-The war at sea was also anything but ‘phoney’ too.
+The war at sea was also anything but ‘phoney.’

 The very day Britain announced it was at war with the Third Reich, the German submarine U-30 torpedoed the passenger liner SS Athenia near the Irish coast.
 One hundred and seventeen passengers and crew were killed in the attack.